antarctica/lantern/README.md

 1. create a release branch
 2. close release in `CHANGELOG.md`
+3. bump package version `poetry version [minor/patch]`
-3. push changes, merge the release branch into `main` and tag with version
+4. push changes, merge the release branch into `main` and tag with version
-4. create a ServiceDesk request to deploy the new package version (and change/add environment variables if needed)
+5. create a ServiceDesk request to deploy the new package version (and change/add environment variables if needed)
-5. re-deploy API documentation if needed
+6. re-deploy API documentation if needed

 ## Feedback